jsautret/genapid/README.md

 #### `V`

-Map containing variables set by the `set` predicate.
+Map containing variables set by the `variable` predicate.

 #### `In`

 Map containing information about the incoming request received by genapid.
 It has the following fields:

 * `URL.Params`: Map containing the URL query parameters.
 * `Mime`: Content-Type